 Everyone loves a fiesta, but it doesn't need to be complicated.
 Combine home cooked fare prepared with salad bar ingredients (such as sliced peppers and onions) for a spicy dinner the whole household will love.
 The weekend is the perfect time for this festive meal.

-- Sangria recipe.
+- Sangria - A chilled wine beverage gets a fruity twist in this classic Sangria recipe.
 Pick up fruit juice for kids and non-drinkers.

 - Tortilla chips and guacamole - Try this easy guacamole recipe for the popular creamy avocado dip.